Healthcare Insights

 Top 10 neurology-related diagnosis codes

-There are 69,101 ICD-10 codes for neurology related diagnoses.
-A seemingly endless number of devices and pharmaceuticals can help treat various neurological or central nervous system conditions.
+There are thousands of ICD-10 codes associated with neurology diagnoses.
+A massive variety of devices and pharmaceuticals are used to treat various neurological or central nervous system conditions.

 Neurological disorders can lead to disability and hospitalization, especially for aging individuals.
 Age plays a role in the increasing frequency and severity of neurological diseases, and it can also contribute to the progression of an existing disease.

-ICD-10 codes for diseases of the central nervous system start with ‘G’.
-In recognition of Alzheimer’s and brain awareness month, we put together a list of the top neurology or central nervous system related diagnosis ICD-10 codes.
+Using 2023 calendar year data from the Definitive Healthcare Atlas All-Payor Claims dataset, we put together a list of the top neurology or central nervous system related diagnosis ICD-10 codes.

 What are the most common neurological disorders?

-In 2021, Multiple Sclerosis (ICD-10 code G35), had the highest prevalence of diagnoses in this grouping, with 482,799 principal diagnoses and 547,259 total diagnoses.
-Also known as MS, it’s a potentially disabling disease of the brain and spinal cord (central nervous system).
-This condition causes the immune system to attack the protective sheath (myelin) that covers nerve fibers causes Inflammation and lesions, making it difficult for the brain to send signals to the rest of the body.
+Multiple sclerosis (MS) had the second-highest prevalence of diagnoses in this grouping, with 4.7% of diagnoses.
+MS is a potentially disabling disease of the brain and spinal cord (central nervous system).
+This condition causes the immune system to attack the protective sheath (myelin) that covers nerve fibers causes inflammation and lesions, making it difficult for the brain to send signals to the rest of the body.
 Eventually, the disease can cause permanent damage or deterioration of the nerves.

-Parkinson’s disease ranked as the second most common disorder diagnosis in 2021 (ICD-10 code G20).
+Parkinson’s disease ranked as the third most common disorder diagnosis in 2023.
 Parkinson’s disease is a progressive nervous system disorder that affects movement.
-Symptoms start gradually, sometimes starting with a barely noticeable tremor in just one hand.
-Tremors are common, but the disorder also commonly causes stiffness or slowing of movement¹.
-Parkinson’s disease is rarely seen in young adults, typically developing at 60 years of age or older.
-Men are statistically more likely to be stricken with the disease and those who are regularly exposed to pesticides or herbicides may also be at increased risk.
+Symptoms start gradually, sometimes starting with a barely noticeable tremor in just one hand, but can progress to full-body tremors, stiffness, or slowing of movement.

 How does the central nervous system work?